Skip to content

 Who assesses site compliance with the SSI ESG Standards?

 Assessment Bodies or Assessors who meet the usual international standards of independent auditing can be accepted to conduct SSI audits.
 Specific SSI requirements mean that Assessment Bodies or Assessors need to be accredited under the globally-recognised standards; ISO 17065 or 17021, with a relevant scope by an International Accreditation Forum (IAF) member accreditation body.
-The list of SSI-approved Assessment Bodies will be published on the SSI website in 2024.
+Assessment teams are made up of assessors with the knowledge and competencies to cover all subject matters of the SSI Standard(s) and always include an assessor with social auditing experience.

 How does site assessment and certification work?